Dynamical axisymmetric compact objects in General Relativity: Solution generating techniques for axisymmetric primordial black holes

 In general, solving these field equations via brute force turns out to be difficult.
 The simplest solution, which is spherically symmetric and static, was found in \cite{Fisher:1948yn, Janis:1968zz}

 and it is known as the FJNW configuration.
 It is easy to see that it reduces to the Schwarzschild black hole if the so-called hair parameter $\beta$ goes to $1$.
-However, the nature of this solution is very different, as it describes a one parameter family of naked singularities.
-Notice that, contrary to the Schwarzschild singularity, where the central singularity corresponds to a spacelike hypersurface at $t=0$ inside the hole (where one switches the radial and time directions), the FJNW solution features also a singularity at $r= 2m$.
+However, the nature of this solution is very different from the Schwarzschild one, as it describes a one parameter family of naked singularities.
+Notice that, contrary to the Schwarzschild singularity, where the central singularity corresponds to a spacelike hypersurface located at $r=0$ (recall that the radial and time directions are switched when crossing the horizon such that $r$ is a time coordinate in the black hole interior, i.e. for $r<2m$), the FJNW solution features a singularity on the timelike hypersurface $r= 2m$.
 Moreover, one can show that no regular horizon can exist if $\beta\neq 1$, i.e., when the geometry deviates from the Schwarzschild black hole, which can be understood as a consequence of the no-hair theorem.

-Interestingly, provided one knows a static and spherically symmetric vacuum solution (without a scalar field), one can construct a static and axisymmetric scalar vacuum solution, thanks to the Buchdahl method \cite{Buchdahl:1956zz, Buchdahl:1959nk}.
+Interestingly, provided one knows a static and therefore spherically symmetric vacuum solution (without a scalar field), one can construct a static and axisymmetric scalar vacuum solution, thanks to the Buchdahl method \cite{Buchdahl:1956zz, Buchdahl:1959nk}.
 Notice that this method was originally used onto spherically symmetric seeds; however, the application to axisymmetric ones was understood to be straightforward \cite{Barrientos:2024uuq}.
-The Buchdal method works as follows.
-Consider the static and axisymmetric vacuum solution $\bar{g}$ with line element
+The Buchdahl method works as follows.
+Consider a vacuum solution $\bar{g}$ with line element

-with no summation understood in "$a$", and where the $a-$coordinate satisfies
+with no summation understood in "$x^0=\eta$", and where the $\eta-$coordinate satisfies

-namely, it is an ignorable coordinate along which the spacetime has no off-diagonal metric components.
+namely, it is an ignorable coordinate along which the spacetime has no off-diagonal metric components \footnote{For clarity, we use the subscript-0 for components along the $\eta$ direction (e.g., $\bar{g}_{00}$).
+When allowing explicit $\eta$-dependence, however, we instead write it directly, as in the conformal factor $\mu(\eta)$ (see below).}.
 A solution $(g, \phi)$ in the Einstein-scalar theory (\ref{EMm}) will then be given by